linpengcheng/PurefunctionPipelineDataflow/README.md

   - Customs

-Before entering the warehouse, all data must be checked and accepted first.
+Before entering the warehouse, all data must be acceptance-checked first.

-The input and output of the workshop can only be standardized data, the input-data comes from the warehouse, the output-data is checked, accepted and sent to the warehouse.
+The input and output of the workshop can only be standardized data, the input-data comes from the warehouse, the output-data is acceptance-checked and sent to the warehouse.

 Therefore, there will be no